driver733/blog/_posts/2018/11/2018-11-05-256-bloghacks-book-review.md

 ---
 date: 2018-11-05
-title: "\"256 Bloghacks\" and how to get them for free"
+title: "256 Bloghacks and how to get them for free"
 figure: /assets/images/posts/2018/11/256-bloghacks-book-review/256-bloghacks-book-cover.png
 figcaption: 256 Bloghacks © Yegor Bugayenko
 figalt: 256 Bloghacks - cover of the book